BAkinmarin/the-cleaning-hack/README.md

 ![Services Page](assets/features/tch-services-page.png)

 - The 'Services Page' includes a list of cleaning services offered and areas covered.
-It also includes a cleaning guarantee so customers feel secure when booking with the Company.
+It also includes a cleaning guarantee so prospects feel secure when booking with the Company.

-- The 'Get Quote' button is a convenient way for potential customers to proceed to obtaining a cleaning estimate without the need to explore other sections if they do not wish to do so.
-This button directs visitors to the 'Contact' page.
+- The 'Get Quote' button is a convenient way for prospects to obtain a cleaning estimate without the need to explore other sections of the website, if they do not wish to do so.
+This button directs prospects to the 'Contact' page.

 ### gallery.html